embulk/embulk-output-jdbc/embulk-output-oracle/README.md

-# Oracle output plugins for Embulk
+# Oracle output plugin for Embulk

-Oracle output plugins for Embulk loads records to Oracle.
+Oracle output plugin for Embulk loads records to Oracle.

 ## Overview